 While Vail Health is still in the process of expanding use of the Spok Care Connect platform through its departments and its contact center, the initial results have been highly encouraging.
-On the clinical side, they’ve been able to cut the average time to reach hospitalists by 50 percent.
-At the Vail Health contact center, they’ve improved the accuracy of switchboard staff to an astounding 99 percent (up from 97 percent) and slashed the time to train new staff from two weeks to three days.
+On the clinical side, they’ve been able to cut the average time to reach hospitalists by 50%.
+At the Vail Health contact center, they’ve improved the accuracy of switchboard staff to an astounding 99% (up from 97%) and slashed the time to train new staff from two weeks to three days.

-These impressive results and Vail Health leadership’s firm belief in the value of a single platform for communication led Vail Health to become a member of the Spok innovation partner alliance, which allows them to work closely with the Spok Development and Product Management teams and significantly contribute to the development of the next evolution of Spok Care Connect, a first-of-its-kind cloud-native enterprise communication platform.
+These impressive results and Vail Health leadership’s firm belief in the value of a single platform for communication led Vail Health to become a member of the Spok innovation partner alliance, which allows them to work closely with Spok and significantly contribute to the development of the next evolution of Spok Care Connect, Spok Go®, a first-of-its-kind cloud-native enterprise communication platform.